-The horse is shifting nervously from side to side on the frozen lake — almost as if he knows how preposterous the situation is.
-Hot breath curling out of his nostrils, a taped-up tail making an attempt to swish through the Alpine air and his ears twitching at the cold blue sky, he is one of eight polo ponies about to go hoof-to-hoof in the greatest show on ice.
+Shifting nervously from side to side on the frozen lake, it’s as if the horse even knows how ridiculous this all is.
+Hot breath curls out of his nostrils, his taped-up tail makes a vain attempt to swish through the Alpine air and his ears twitch at the cold blue sky.
+He’s poised; but chilly.
+And he is one of the eight polo ponies about to go hoof-to-hoof in the greatest show on ice.

-This is the Snow Polo World Cup, and the final game of the day is about to get underway.
-A golden sun is dipping slowly down over the mountain crown of St Moritz, the spectators are vying for the best vantage points and one of the two umpires is lifting the whistle to his (doubtlessly chapped) lips.
+Welcome, then, to the Snow Polo World Cup — where the final game of the day is about to get underway on the frozen lake of St Moritz.
+A golden sun is dipping down slowly over the resort town’s mountain crown, and the spectators (draped in fur; drunk on champagne) are vying for the best vantage points.
+One of the two umpires lifts a whistle to his chapped lips, and the studded hooves begin a-galloping…

 Across the field — kitted out in black — the dark knights of the Maserati team are sitting atop their steeds, sticks up high like lances.
 Their horses have long game faces on, and have been fitted with specially adapted studded Alpine shoes.